André-Pierre Gignac: Tigres UANL

 Gignac scored a hat-trick in quarter-finals of the Apertura 2016 season playoffs against Pumas.
 He scored one goal in each, first and second leg of semi-finals against León.
 In the first leg of the finals against América he scored the goal of the 1–1 draw, also converting his attempt as they won in a penalty shootout in the second leg.
-In the last match of the Clausura 2017 season, he scored a hat-trick in the 5–1 victory over Querétaro that qualified Tigres to playoffs.
+In the last match of the Clausura 2017 season, he scored a hat-trick in the 5–1 victory over Querétaro that meant that Tigres had qualified for the play-offs.
 In quarter-finals, Tigres faced city rival: Monterrey.
 Gignac had only scored one goal in six previous derbies.
 Tigres won 4–1 in the first leg and 2–0 in the second leg, with Gignac scoring twice in both matches.
 In the home leg of the finals against Guadalajara, Gignac scored twice to level the score at 2–2.

 On 15 July 2018, Gignac scored in Tigres' 4–0 Campeón de Campeones victory over Santos Laguna, tying Walter Gaitán's record of 80 goals with the club and becoming the club's joint-second highest scorer.
 A week later, Gignac scored in the 2–0 league win over León, surpassing Gaitán with 81 goals to become the lone second-highest goalscorer in club history.

 On 4 August 2019, Gignac scored in Tigres' 1–0 victory over Pumas, becoming the club's all-time top scorer in all competitions.
 His goal against Pumas took his tally in Tigres to 105 goals, surpassing the club's previous recordholder, Tomás Boy.

 On 1 March 2020, he scored a bicycle kick in a 3–0 win against Pumas in Liga MX Clausura 2020.
-This goal has been nominated for the FIFA Puskás Award 2020.
-On 22 December 2020, Gignac scored the winning goal in a 2–1 win over Los Angeles FC in the 2020 CONCACAF Champions League Final.
+This goal was nominated for the FIFA Puskás Award 2020.
+On 22 December 2020, Gignac scored the winning goal in a 2–1 win over Los Angeles FC in the 2020 CONCACAF Champions League final.
 On 4 February 2021, Gignac scored a brace in a 2–1 win against Ulsan Hyundai in the second round of the 2020 FIFA Club World Cup.
-On 7 February, he scored a penalty in a 1–0 win over Palmeiras in the semi-finals, to help his team to become the first Mexican club to reach the final of the competition.
-He later extended his contract until 2024.
+On 7 February, he scored a penalty in a 1–0 win over Palmeiras in the semi-finals, to help his team to become the first Mexican and CONCACAF club to reach the final of the competition.
+He later extended his contract until 2024, and again until 2026.